ROAR-QUTRC/perseus-v2/Docs/README.md

 Source code files should all be located under the `src/` directory inside the project, and include files under `include/`.
 If the application is a program, the entry point should be located inside a file named `main.cpp`.
 If, as in the case of ROS nodes, this is not applicable, name the source files according to what they _are_ - this will primarily mean naming them with nouns and adjectives.

+Libraries may need internal, private header files - if necessary, these should be present under a `priv_include` directory, and the builder/installer should be configured appropriately to not include them in final outputs.

 ## Variable Declarations and Naming Standards

 ### Capitalisation